astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * Anna looks at LH: You?
 Maybe?
 Enh.
 Melody: don't know who he really is, can't speak for him.
 * Anna: we don't have space for this many people.
 Can't financially support this many.
 * Nick is paralyzed with fear & thinking about it.
+* LH offers to take one.
+Absentia smiles a little.
 * Grando: we don't need your help.
 We don't need housing.
 We need help taking down Sycamour.
 * Nick makes heroic effort to explain the situation thus far.
 * Anna: why is Marlone part of this?
 Melody: we think he might not be a good guy.